The 15 key drivers of employee engagement

 An Oxford study indicates that happy employees are 13% more productive than their “unhappy” counterparts.

 As a leader, you can’t “make” everyone happy, but you can do your best to create conditions that foster motivation and joy.
 Encouraging healthy work-life balance through meditation and fitness incentives is an excellent way for leadership to set a supportive example across the organization.

 Are the employees in your organization ambassadors of your brand?
 If there was a job opening and they knew someone that would be a good fit, would they recommend it to them?

-Attracting and retaining employees is getting harder than ever.
-Organizations have to work twice as hard now to create and maintain a meaningful employer brand.
+Attracting and retaining employees is getting more challenging than ever.
+Organizations must work twice as hard to create and maintain a meaningful employer brand.

 The best way for an organization to promote a powerful employer brand is by starting from inside their organization and improving the company culture.